vsdip/vsdsquadron_pio/README.md

 1. Download the [WCHLink Driver Windows](https://github.com/Community-PIO-CH32V/wchlink-driver-windows/archive/refs/heads/main.zip) package
 2. Unpack it
-3. Run:code:`WCHLink\\SETUP.EXE` and follow the installation instructions
+3. Run:`WCHLink\\SETUP.EXE` and follow the installation instructions
-4. Run:code:`WCHLinkSER\\SETUP.EXE` and follow the installation instructions
+4. Run:`WCHLinkSER\\SETUP.EXE` and follow the installation instructions

 If successful, once you plug in the WCH-Link(E) device, you should have a "serial port" and "interface"-type device in the Windows device manager.